WHOIGit/PhytO-ARM/README_sikuliaq.md

 ---
 ## IFCB Setup
 Configure IFCBacquire software on the IFCB to look for PhytO-ARM metadata.
 Open file `Settings.txt` in `/home/ifcb/IFCBacquire/Host/Settings.txt`.
-Change line `PhytoArmDataSource: 0` to `PhytoArmDataSource: http://<RPi5_IP address on ship network>:8098` and save.
+Change line `PhytoArmDataSource:0` to `PhytoArmDataSource:1:http://<RPi5_IP address on ship network>:8098` and save.

 This change will cause the IFCB to poll the RPi5 for ship data before it writes header data (.hdr file).
 Ship datastreams that are captured by PhytO-ARM and republished by `web_node` will be written as new fields within the .hdr files.